luka-group/lite/README.md

 to execute the whole pipeline.

 ## Link to the pre-trained full models
-**Pre-trained LITE checkpoint** is available at https://drive.google.com/file/d/1gICYx_UzHGcRNg3k-DPNx9w0JJKHg4AR/view?usp=sharing for users to do inference on their own data.
+**Pre-trained LITE checkpoint** is available at https://drive.google.com/file/d/1gICYx_UzHGcRNg3k-DPNx9w0JJKHg4AR/view?usp=sharing for users to do inference with their own inputs.

 **Out-of-the-Box version on CoLab**
 In progress...